kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 The best approach is vigilance, and to correct (or clear) the 'bib' field of the affected sprints as soon as possible.
 Use the 'note' field to explain what happened.

 If necessary you can identify the true rider using CrossMgrVideo after the event.

+#### Sprint riders have times but appear as DNFs

+They were likely set to DNS as they had no data when recording was finished, and remained DNS when recording was re-started.
+Set their status to 'Finisher' using the context menu on the **Results** page.

 ### There's an error message...